+Housing Production Strategy Project Work Group (PWG).
 This advisory group included a variety of housing stakeholders, producers, and consumers.
-This included realtors, local and regional home builders, affordable housing developers (including Habitat for Humanity and DevNW), and representatives of the City's Planning Commission, City Council, neighborhood associations, Fair Housing Council of Oregon, and Clackamas County Housing Authority, among others.
-The PWG members were selected to participate in the HPS due to their understanding of local housing conditions and needs as well as their expertise regarding potential housing solutions.
-The variety of perspectives represented on the PWG helped to ensure that a range of options or issues associated with HPS implementation was considered.
+This included realtors, local and regional home builders, affordable housing developers, and representatives of the City's Planning Commission, City Council, neighborhood associations, Fair Housing Council of Oregon, and Clackamas County, among others.

-The PWG met a total of four times and was instrumental in shaping the City's approach to the HPS and the actions ultimately selected.
+The PWG met a total of four times and was instrumental in shaping the City's approach to the HPS and the strategies ultimately selected.
 They reviewed materials created by the project team at each step of the process and provided important information and feedback.
-PWG members also participated in a brief email survey to provide more information regarding implementation.
-The survey results are weaved into the broader PWG summary here.
 This was especially beneficial in informing decisions by the Planning Commission and City Council.